renovatebot/renovate/docs/usage/private-modules.md

 ### gomod

 If a `github.com` token is found in `hostRules`, then it is written out to local git config prior to running `go` commands.
-???CHECK THIS LINE, IS THE COMMAND CORRECT???: The command run is `git config --global url."https://${token}@github.com/".insteadOf "https://github.com/"`.
+The command run is `git config --global url."https://${token}@github.com/".insteadOf "https://github.com/"`.

 ### npm